Sometimes, caregivers have to coordinate dementia care for someone living in another city or country.

 Understand the dementia care scenario in India:

-Interviews on this site with actual experiences of caregivers handling long-distance care of patients in India:
+Interviews on this site with actual experiences of caregivers handling long-distance dementia care of persons living in India:

 - Article where caregivers outside India describe how they support their ageing parents in India, using daily phone calls, Skype, and frequent visits.
 They talk of how they monitor the health of their parents and try to train/ supervise the help using phones and visits.
 They talk about the guilt they face.
 Caregiving From Another Continent Opens in new window.

-- Links to some forums discussions on remote care and whether parents can be moved to another country: Discussion on persuading parents to hire a caregiver , Finding ayah for parent , and Taking care of aging parents in the USA .
+- Links to some forums discussions on remote care and whether parents can be moved to another country: Discussion on persuading parents to hire a caregiver Opens in new window and Taking care of aging parents in the USA Opens in new window.

 - Some general documents on remote care.
 These are not written for an Indian context, but can still provide a good overview: